Neural Network Matrix Product Operator: A Multi-Dimensionally Integrable Machine Learning Potential: Results and Discussion

 Fig.~\ref{fig:nnmpo-coordinator} shows the matrix elements of the coordinator $U$ of the NN-MPO after training, which indicates that initial normal modes are suitable for the description of the PES in a low-rank tensor network because the coordinator matrix is almost the identity matrix.
 If we examine the coordinator matrix further, we see that the $x_3$ and $x_4$ are slightly mixed.
 This should be because both have the same symmetry, $A_1$ irreducible representation, and close harmonic frequencies around 1,500 to 1,800 \kayser.
 The displacement vector of $q_4$ (C=O stretching) is a little bit different from $x_4$ in terms of the $\angle \text{H}_1\text{OH}_2$ angle.
 The $x_1$, unique out-of-plane mode, is the most separated from the others.

 In the present results, significant rotations of the coordinate were not observed.
-However, we initially had anticipated that similar to how diagonalizing the Hessian matrix provides the coordinates that yield the lowest-rank, TT-rank 2, structure in the HO approximation, training the coordinator within the manifold of low-rank approximations of realistic potentials would also yield advantageous coordinates.
-For further details, including hyperparameters, we provide our NN-MPO implementation at \url{https://github.com/KenHino/Pompon}.
+However, we initially had anticipated that similar to how diagonalizing the Hessian matrix provides the coordinates that yield the lowest-rank, TT-rank 2, structure in the HO approximation, which is described in Appendix~\ref{sec:ho-bond-dim}.

+Previous research has demonstrated that optimizing linear coordinates for realistic potentials yields advantageous coordinates for subsequent quantum mechanical calculations \cite{thompson1982truhlar,yagi2012hirata,jacob2009reiher,hino2022kurashige}.
+Similarly, training the Coordinator layer can produce an MPO representation with a small bond dimension, which is expected to reduce the bond dimension of the MPS wavefunction upon which the MPO repeatedly acts, particularly during the spanning of Krylov subspaces in subsequent quantum mechanical calculations.

+NN-MPO was trained with force-augmented data in this work; however, when force data is unavailable as is often the case with higher-level electronic structure calculations where analytical force computation is challenging, additional energy data points become necessary to compensate.
+For instance, in the case where $N=21$ and $M=14$, training with energy data alone leads to overfitting because the size of a single TT core ($NM^2$) substantially exceeds the number of available training data points (625).
+For comparative analysis, we fitted the same dataset using a MLP with SiLU activation function, 6 hidden layers with 48 neurons per layer and residual connections.
+This model underwent training for 100,000 iterations with identical loss function and Adam optimizer configurations.
+The training process was completed in approximately 30 minutes with a single NVIDIA A100 GPU.
+The MLP achieved a MAE of 3.61 \kayser, which demonstrates performance comparable to our NN-MPO approach.

+For comprehensive implementation details, including hyperparameter specifications, we provide our Python NN-MPO implementation at \url{https://github.com/KenHino/Pompon}.
+This implementation accepts diverse datasets containing atomic positions, energies, and forces (optional) in NumPy array format.
+The trained MPO can be exported to Numpy array and HDF5 format, ensuring compatibility with the \texttt{ITensors.jl} or \texttt{ITensorMPS.jl} frameworks for subsequent quantum mechanical analyses, including eigenvalue calculations via DMRG and quantum dynamics simulations using the time-dependent variational principle (TDVP) methodology \cite{haegeman2016verstraete}.